 We know that what keeps an employee productive and motivated is their level of happiness and contentment with the company they are working for.
 At first, we believed that higher pay was the formula to achieve the satisfaction employees aim for, but the recent studies we found proved otherwise.

-After digging more studies related to employee motivation and productivity, we discovered that these three factors are indeed what encourages employees to give their best at work.
+After digging into more studies related to employee motivation and productivity, we discovered that these three factors are indeed what encourage employees to give their best at work.

 1. Time Off From Work